 The coordinators combined their internal and external sites into one.
 Solving the problem of the email masses and creating a single source on a URL.
 The pilot was expanded to include all product offerings.
 It included their social media principles and conversation agent training to teach employees how to engage within the community.

 TI decided to move globally with the platform but they quickly discovered, “if you build it they will come” didn’t work.
 The same platform that was adopted in the states lost its footing in China and after two weeks, it was scrapped.
-And its a good thing they did.
-They were on the verge of creating dating site called Engineers Love Engineers.
+And it’s a good thing they did.
+They were on the verge of creating a dating site called Engineers Love Engineers.
 The number two in China is synonymous with love.
 While its good to promote a communal bond – love wasn’t exactly the idea.

 They had to do a full evaluation of the cultural aspects that surrounded what they wanted to do.
-Leaving the cookie cutter’ed launch in the past, they created regional communities.
+Leaving the cookie-cutter’ed launch in the past, they created regional communities.

 Where are they today?
-They realized field sales is different regionally.
+They realized field sales are different regionally.
 If you have a multi-regional business strategy, create a social platform to fit it.
 But above all – if you’re going to do a social media strategy in another country – get there first.

 This was one of the best presentations I attended at Blogwell.
 Check out the E2E community for more on how it fits into the Texas Instruments social media strategy.